Signs You Need To Change Your Property Manager

 The Surprise Repair Bill.

 Another sign of a poor property manager are surprise repair bills that seem higher than normal.

-A good property manager should provide feedback of an issue before organizing a repair ie. photos and a detailed description.
-Then give the landlord an opportunity to take on the repair works or let the property manager organize it all.
+A good property manager should provide feedback of an issue before organising a repair ie. photos and a detailed description.
+Then give the landlord an opportunity to take on the repair works or let the property manager organise it all.

 Tradesmen are very sharp when quoting work and can spot an opportunity to over quote a job when dealing with a decision maker that doesn’t have an interest in a low price.